-The IRS typically requires that you take distributions starting at age 72, although if you’re still working, you may not have to.
+The IRS typically requires that you take distributions beginning April 1 of the year after you reach age 72, and continuing Dec.
+31 every year.
+But if you’re still working, you may not have to.
 The exact amount depends on your account balance and life expectancy.
-RMDs are waved in 2020 under the CARES Act retirement rules.

 Recap: Roth IRA Pros and Cons

 Now that you know the basics of Roth IRAs, it’s quiz time.
 Kidding.
 But let’s review the basic pros and cons of a Roth IRA.